 Each quarter, your account balance is credited with interest.
-The interest rate used to determine how much interest is credited to your account is based on the 30-year Treasury securities rate in effect during the second month of the previous calendar quarter.
+The interest rate used to determine how much interest is credited to your account is based on the 30-year Treasury securities rate (or its proxy) in effect during the second month of the previous calendar quarter.
 Interest credits are added to your account daily and compounded quarterly.